lemval/growatt-rs232-reader/README.md

 Above is a perfectly legal state as long as the times are within 10 minutes of the current time.
 Note that startup takes several seconds.

-## Usage

-Usage: ./growatt <options>
-  -action string
-        The action (Start or Init). (default "Start") -baudrate int
-        The baud rate of the serial connection. (default 9600) -broker string
-        Connect to MQTT broker (e.g. tcp://localhost:1883).
-  -device string
-        The serial port descriptor. (default "/dev/ttyUSB0") -server int
-        The server port for the REST service. (default 5701) -topic string
-        MQTT topic /solar/<topic>/<item>. (default "Growatt") -delay int
-        Period (seconds) of delay to publish values on MQTT. (default 0) -user string
-		MQTT user (leave empty to use unauthorized) -password
-		MQTT password
-  -precision int
-        Number of decimals for sensor values (default no rounding) -v
-		Activate verbose logging

 ## MQTT

 As of version 1.4, Home Assistant Auto Discovery is supported as well as support for authentication.
+For Openhab, see below.
 Note that the Timestamp format has been altered between v1.3 and v1.4!

+If configured, status attributes are published as separate topics.
+Info attributes are not published.

 ## Status